Hospice Is About Choices

 - The choice of one hospice provider over many possibilities

 - For physicians, the choice to refer to a specialist in end-of-life care and play a collaborative role

 For patients with serious progressive illness, control is probably a distant memory.
 Being able to count on anything-from how they feel to how their day will progress to major decisions being made on their behalf-is beyond their control.
 If they act like pawns or victims, it's because that's how they've come to feel.

 Everyone needs to have some control, to be given choices and asked what they prefer.
 When seriously ill patients transition to hospice, VITAS gives back control.
 The patient tells their hospice team what hospice should look like, what makes them feel better, how they hope to spend their days.

 The family has a say too.
 Along with the hospice team, they create a care plan for the patient that reflects personal and family culture, traditions, choices.
+See our service locations >

 The right choice